 May contain errors — check source documents for definitive information.

-The Methanol Poisoning (Travel Advice) Bill would require travel guidance published by the government and other organisations to include information about the risks of methanol poisoning.
-It aims to help travellers stay safe by ensuring guidance covers what methanol poisoning is and how to avoid it.
-If enacted, it would place a legal duty on those issuing travel advice to include this information.
+The Methanol Poisoning (Travel Advice) Bill would require travel guidance published by the government and other advisers to include information about the risks of methanol poisoning.
+It aims to ensure travellers are warned about methanol-related dangers when they read travel advice for destinations and during travel planning.

 Generated 21 February 2026